Preemption, Illinois

 Preemption is an unincorporated community and census-designated place in Preemption Township, Mercer County, Illinois, United States.
 As of the 2020 census, it had a population of 254.
-Preemption is 4 mi west of Sherrard and has a post office with ZIP code 61276.
+Preemption is 4 mi west of Sherrard.

 Roy James Carver (1909-1981), American philanthropist and businessman, was born in Preemption.

 Demographics

+Preemption first appeared as a census designated place in the 2020 U.S. census.